Conformal Lie 2-algebras and conformal omni-Lie algebras: Introduction

 \section{Introduction}

-The notion of $L_{\infty}$-algebras which generalizes Lie algebras first appeared in deformation theory and then in closed string field theory, see \cite{SS,LS93}.
-People pay great attentions on this type of higher structures since Kontsevitch used it to prove the existence of star-product on Poisson manifolds, see \cite{Kont}.
-In \cite{Roytenberg}, it was proved that every Courant algebroid gives rise to an $L_{\infty}$-algebra.

-As a truncated of $L_{\infty}$-algebras, the algebraic theory of Lie 2-algebras was investigated in details by Baez and Crans in \cite{Baez}.
-Roughly speaking, a Lie 2-algebra is a categorification of a Lie algebra, where the underling vector space is replaced by 2-vector space and the Jacobi identity is replaced by a nature transformation, called Jacobiator, which satisfies some coherence law.
-They proved that the category of Lie $2$-algebras and the category of $2$-term $L_{\infty}$-algebras are equivalent.
-For other developments of this algebraic structures, see \cite{Lang,SL}.
+The algebraic theory of Lie 2-algebras, which is a categorification of Lie algebras, was extensively studied by Baez and Crans \cite{Baez}.
+As a truncated version of $L_{\infty}$-algebras, Lie 2-algebras replace the underlying vector space with a 2-vector space and the Jacobi identity with a natural transformation known as the Jacobiator, which must satisfy certain coherence laws.
+Baez and Crans demonstrated the equivalence between the category of Lie 2-algebras and the category of 2-term $L_{\infty}$-algebras.
+For further advancements in this area of algebraic structures, refer to \cite{Lang,LST,SL,SL0}.

-The most important examples of Lie 2-algebras are omni-Lie algebras which were introduced by Weinstein in \cite{Wei} as a linearization of the Courant algebroid.
-An omni-Lie algebra is actually a Lie 2-algebra since every Courant algebroid gives rise to a Lie 2-algebra.
-Omni-Lie algebras are studied from several aspects and are generalized to omni-Lie algebroids and omni-Lie 2-algebras in \cite{CL, CLS, KW, SLZ}.
-In a recent paper \cite{ZL}, we study dirac structures of omni-Lie superalgebras.
+Omni-Lie algebras, introduced by Weinstein in \cite{Wei}, are the most important examples of Lie 2-algebras.
+They serve as a linearization of the Courant algebroid \cite{LWX} and can be considered a Lie 2-algebra since every Courant algebroid gives rise to a Lie 2-algebra.
+The study of omni-Lie algebras extends to various aspects, including their generalization to omni-Lie algebroids and omni-Lie 2-algebras as explored in \cite{CL, KW, SLZ}.
+In a recent paper \cite{ZL}, the Dirac structures of omni-Lie superalgebras are examined.

-Now a natural question arise, does there exist a categorification of a Lie conformal algebra or a vertex Lie algebra?
-In this paper, we give a positive answer to this question.
-The idea to replace the category of 2-vector spaces by the category of $\C[\partial]$-modules of 2-vector spaces, then a conformal Lie 2-algebra is actually a Lie conformal algebra in this category.
-We also introduced the concept of 2-term conformal $L_{\infty}$-algebras, and prove that the category of conformal Lie $2$-algebras and the category of $2$-term conformal $L_{\infty}$-algebras are equivalent.
+In this paper, we address the question of whether there exists a categorification of a Lie conformal algebra or a vertex Lie algebra.
+We give a positive answer to this question by introducing the concept of a conformal Lie 2-algebra, which is a Lie conformal algebra in the category of $\C[\partial]$-modules of 2-vector spaces.
+Additionally, we define 2-term conformal $L_{\infty}$-algebras and establish the equivalence between the category of conformal Lie 2-algebras and the category of 2-term conformal $L_{\infty}$-algebras.